 The primary aim of acupuncture in dentistry is increasingly about improving the quality of outcomes when linked with conventional routine dentistry.
-Acupuncture is not a replacement for conventional treatments, and is not a replacement for local anaesthetic injections.
+Acupuncture is not a replacement for conventional treatments, and is definitely not a replacement for local anaesthetic injections.
 Whilst it appears that surgical anaesthesia can be achieved in some sites in the body, this is exceptionally difficult to achieve in the head and neck, probably due to the complex nerve supply.

 The typical conditions that may be helped by acupuncture are: